 The Alumni Council is comprised of a group of distinguished alumni who have volunteered to be a professional advocate for young alums who reach out to them.
 The Alumni Council members have made the promise to support EA alumni, and we thank them for that commitment.

-If you are interested in connecting with a member of the Alumni Council, please contact Marnie Kut, Director of Development, at (847) 695-0309 x226 or email@example.com
+If you are interested in connecting with a member of the Alumni Council, please contact Marnie Kut, Assistant Head of School for External Affairs, at (847) 695-0309 x226 or email@example.com

 Caryl Barnes '84

 Iowa Wesleyan College, BA ’88 (criminal justice, sociology, social work)